skordal/libmetal/README.md

 The Linux userspace mutex implementation uses futex to wait for the lock and wakeup a waiter.

-#### Condition Variable
-libmetal condition variable APIs provide "wait" for user applications to wait on some condition to be met, and "signal" to indicate a particular even occurs.

 #### Spinlock
 libmetal spinlock APIs provides busy waiting mechanism to acquire a lock.